 The name NuevoSol “The New Sun” acknowledges the awakening of humanity.
 Our logo represents the light within all individuals as the soul of collective creation.
 This is our energy signature, an offering from the hands of our artisans to you.

 NuevoSol was founded in 2018 when two women from California discovered a beautiful artisan workshop in the Andean mountains of Ecuador.
-An incredible place, where artisans work collectively in harmoniously nature.
+An incredible place, where artisans work collectively in harmony with nature.
 Excited about the possibilities, we wanted to share the magic and spread the seeds of conscious creation around the world.
 In collaboration with the artisans, as a privately owned small business, we can respectfully bring you hand painted original art on clothing and accessories.

 Fashion can be a force for good.
 We believe when you combine your passion with a deep respect for nature, source energy aligns with the pure joy of co-creation.
 The process of creating products can and should be a life enhancing cycle from the growers to the makers to the wearers and back again, creating an abundant life for all.